rakshyak-98/rakshyak-98/README.md

 # 👋 Hi, I’m Rakshyak!

-Welcome to my GitHub profile!
-I’m a passionate software engineer dedicated to reviving and celebrating the foundational technologies that have shaped the industry. 🌟

 ![Tech GIF](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExcXBvYXE2bTFzN2x2dnphZzkwN3Vsb281OHZtY2pqaHVoeG1wdDFzMyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/WubZPnIa2o0CI/giphy.gif)

 ## 🧠 Technological Odyssey

 - **💡 Code Explorer**: My journey through technology is driven by a fascination with foundational standards and practices.
-Like Grace Hopper, who emphasized the importance of making programming languages accessible and intuitive, I strive to unearth and honor the principles that have shaped our digital world.

 - **🖥️ Programming Virtuoso**: My main languages are JavaScript, TypeScript, and Go.
 I revel in integrating timeless techniques with modern methodologies.
 Inspired by Linus Torvalds' commitment to transparency and collaboration, I aim to build projects that not only utilize classic tech but also advance it.